You can edit the following properties to customize the style of your prototype's pages. You can access these properties in the Style pane.

 Updating and Creating Styles

 To quickly update a style, edit the styling of a page currently using the style.
-Then in the Style pane, click Update to the right of the style name to update it.
+Then in the Style pane, click the Save changes back to style icon to the right of the style name to update it.
 The update will apply to all pages in the project currently using that style.
 It will also apply to any future pages using that page style.

 To quickly create a new style, edit the styling of any page.
-Then in the Style pane, click Create to the right of the page's currently applied page style.
-The Page Style Manager dialog will open with the page's styling changes already added to a new style.
-In the left column of the dialog, rename the new page style.
-In the right column, you can optionally make additional changes to the style.
+Then in the Style pane, click the Manage Page Styles icon to the right of the page's currently applied page style.
+The Page Style Manager dialog will open, where you can select Add* to create a new style.
+Then, you can click Copy Page style properties to update the new style with the edits you added to the current page.